-Dedicated Family Law Attorneys Serving Clients in Divorce Proceedings in Schaumburg, Palatine, and Barrington
+Dedicated Divorce Attorneys Serving Clients in Divorce Proceedings in Schaumburg, Palatine, Barrington and the Chicago Land Area

 Going through a divorce is rarely an easy process.
 For many it is a strong source of anxiety and frustration.
 In the midst of what can be a difficult and upsetting legal battle between two people, there are also often concerns of what impact the divorce is going to have on any children that the couple shares.